kyroskoh/linux-wasm/README.md

         * Some example code of how a minimal JavaScript Wasm host could look like.
         * Error handling is not very graceful, more geared towards debugging than user experience.
         * This is the glue code that kicks everything off, spawns web workers, creates Wasm instances etc.
+        * Includes graphics support with EGL/OpenGL ES interface backed by WebGL (see runtime/GRAPHICS.md).

 Hint: Wasm lacks an MMU, meaning that Linux needs to be built in a NOMMU configuration.
 Wasm programs thus need to be built using -fPIC/-shared.
 Alternatively, existing Wasm programs can run together with a proxy that does syscalls towards the kernel.
 In such a case, each thread that wishes to independently execute syscalls should map to a thread in the proxy.
 The drawback of such an approach is that memory cannot be mapped and shared between processes.
 However, from a memory protection standpoint, this property could also be beneficial.